organisciak/dissertation/document/3_apriori.md

  TODO: Alternately, perhaps adding metadata to untagged tweets

 In library and museum archives, a common problem for information discovery is that many materials are not textual, and catalogue records are described more formally than the language information-seeking users use in queries.
-To overcome the language mismatch, some libraries have incorporated user tags to capture colloquial semantic description <!--TODO cite-->.
+To overcome the language mismatch, some libraries have incorporated user tags to capture colloquial semantic description

+!!TODO cite

  TODO, this should be much higher in the document...
 Problem section?